rmt-07-glasgow-fox/ecommerce-server/server/README.md

 ```
 {
   "message": [
+    "jwt must be provided",
     "Category Name must be filled",
     "Category name must be unique"
   ]
 }
 ```